-The Group's financial asset, at FVOCI was quoted in an active market and measured at fair value (Level 1) (Note 9) in 2019.
-The financial assets were transferred from Level 1 to Level 3 of the fair value hierarchy in 2020 when the investment was delisted from the stock exchange.
+In 2020, the Group's financial assets, at FVOCI were transferred from Level 1 to Level 3 of the fair value hierarchy when the investment was delisted from the stock exchange (Note 9).
+There has been no transfers between levels of fair value hierarchy during the financial year.